yegorsokolov/MT5/README.md

    * Ensure you are still inside the repository and the virtual environment is active.
    * Run `./scripts/setup_ubuntu.sh` and press `Enter`.
 This command:
-     - Installs and pins Python 3.11.x using the `deadsnakes` packages, holds the interpreter packages so apt will not auto-upgrade to unsupported releases and ensures `python3` points to the pinned version.
+     - Installs and pins Python 3.13 using the `deadsnakes` packages, holds the interpreter packages so apt will not auto-upgrade to unsupported releases and ensures `python3.13` is available system-wide.
      - Updates apt packages required by MetaTrader integration.
      - Upgrades `pip` inside the virtual environment.
      - Installs the Python dependencies from `requirements.txt`.